Ab-initio tree-tensor-network digital twin for quantum computer benchmarking in 2D

 The numerical workhorse behind the ab-initio Hamiltonian-based emulation of a parallel quantum computation is a tree tensor network (TTN) simulating a square lattice of qutrits taking into account the states $\ket{0}$, $\ket{1}$, and the Rydberg state $\ket{r}$~\cite{Silvi2017}.
 Within the family of tensor network algorithms~\cite{Schollwoeck2011,Orus2014,Montangero2018,Banuls2022}, the TTN is a powerful ansatz for two-dimensional systems.
 The simulation of the system time evolution is implemented by exploiting recent progress in tensor network methods~\cite{Haegeman2016,JaschkeOTN,Bauernfeind2020,Felser2021}: in particular, the time-dependent variational principle which supports the long-range interactions required for picturing crosstalk and the scheduling of parallel gates~\cite{Haegeman2016,Bauernfeind2020}.
+On the one hand, the combination of the many-body simulations with optimal control results to include time-optimal gates and a compiler requires to master and merge all the existing state-of-the-art building blocks.
+On the other hand, exactly this overarching approach distinguishes it from independently carried out analysis by the insight that can be gained: with an equivalent size of 101 qubits, the digital twins sets the standard for emulating a QPU at the Hamiltonian level on a classical computer.

 The structure of the manuscript is the following: we focus on the prospect of running quantum algorithms in parallel on the Rydberg platform by constructing a global GHZ state and preparing multiple GHZ states on five qubits in Sec.~\ref{sec:parallel}.
 A detailed description of the Rydberg system including open quantum system effects follows in Sec.~\ref{sec:rydberg}.
 Afterward, we explain the technical aspects of the tensor network simulations in Sec.~\ref{sec:algo} and the \RGHZC{} designed for the parallel GHZ preparation in Sec.~\ref{sec:rydberghz}.
 We conclude with a brief summary and outlook.